 The most important step is understanding who you are as a brand, what personality do you want to emit?
 Are you a well established law firm, with a serious stance?
 Or a social media advertising agency, with a younger hip image?

-serif font helps define a serious, high end look.
+A serif font helps define a serious, high end look.
 Often used for doctors, lawyers, and classic fashion houses.

-sans serif font caters for a more modern look, and can be used for tech companies, advertising agencies, and others that want a younger vibe.
+A sans serif font caters for a more modern look, and can be used for tech companies, advertising agencies, and others that want a younger vibe.

 Understanding the difference between these 2 styles of fonts will help you pick the right path for your brand.
 So what is the difference?